- Educational Pathways

 What support is available to project team leaders?

-Bass Connections is a university-wide initiative that brings together faculty and students to explore pressing societal challenges through interdisciplinary research.
-There are five themes in the initiative, each of which runs project teams, interdisciplinary courses, co-curricular activities and faculty-mentored student research experiences.
+Bass Connections is a university-wide initiative that brings together faculty and students to explore pressing societal challenges through interdisciplinary research and education.
+There are five themes which provide a range of opportunities including: project teams, interdisciplinary courses, summer research programs, co-curricular activities and faculty-mentored student research experiences.

 Faculty can also participate on project teams as a contributor, which means they engage with a team occasionally throughout the year as a sounding board or advisor, but they are not responsible for leading the team.